0

 0 (zero) is a number representing an empty quantity.
-In place-value notation such as the Hindu–Arabic numeral system, 0 also serves as a placeholder numerical digit, which works by multiplying digits to the left of 0 by the radix, usually by 10.
-As a number, 0 fulfills a central role in mathematics as the additive identity of the integers, real numbers, and other algebraic structures.
+Adding (or subtracting) 0 to any number leaves that number unchanged; in mathematical terminology, 0 is the additive identity of the integers, rational numbers, real numbers, and complex numbers, as well as other algebraic structures.
+Multiplying any number by 0 results in 0, and consequently dividing by 0 is generally considered to be undefined in arithmetic.

+As a numerical digit, 0 plays a crucial role in decimal notation: it indicates that the power of ten corresponding to the place containing a 0 does not contribute to the total.
+For example, "205" in decimal means two hundreds, no tens, and five ones.
+The same principle applies in place-value notations that uses a base other than ten, such as binary and hexadecimal.
+The modern use of 0 in this manner derives from Indian mathematics that was transmitted to Europe via medieval Islamic mathematicians and popularized by Fibonacci.
+It was independently used by the Maya.

-Common names for the number 0 in English are zero, nought, naught (/nɔːt/), nil.
+Common names for the number 0 in English include zero, nought, naught (/nɔːt/), and nil.
 In contexts where at least one adjacent digit distinguishes it from the letter O, the number is sometimes pronounced as oh or o (/oʊ/).
 Informal or slang terms for 0 include zilch and zip.
-Historically, ought, aught (/ɔːt/), and cipher, have also been used.
+Historically, ought, aught (/ɔːt/), and cipher have also been used.

 Etymology

 The word zero came into the English language via French zéro from the Italian zero, a contraction of the Venetian zevero form of Italian zefiro via ṣafira or ṣifr.
 In pre-Islamic time the word ṣifr (Arabic صفر) had the meaning "empty".
 Sifr evolved to mean zero when it was used to translate śūnya (शून्य) from India.
 The first known English use of zero was in 1598.